“I’m Jenny…. and this is MY autism”

 Young carer has her say on leaving school and the difference support can make

 Young carers do an amazing job juggling caring and school work, but it’s not always easy.
 If you’re caring for someone at home, the right support can make all the difference in helping you get the most out of school.
-Young carer Lauren, who shares her story below, is a great example of this.
-Got […]
+Check out young carer Lauren’s story.

 Seems like everybody’s talking about mental health